generalov/django-resubmit/README.rst

 ValidationError is occured.
 When user resubmits the form It restores the file from the cache and put it into the ``request.FILES``.

+It automatically generates and shows thumbnails for uploaded image files.
+You can easily extend it to show video, flash, etc.

+It makes Javascript image preview for just selected(not uploaded) files.
+Works in Chrome, Firefox and IE.

 How To Run Tests
 ================